BlaireAramenko/jungle-rails/README.md

 # Jungle

-Jungle is an e-commerce application with features such as product listing, product categories, user authentication, order management, and admin functionality.
+Jungle is an e-commerce application with features such as product listings, product categories, user authentication, order management, and admin functionality.
 It is built using Ruby on Rails framework

 ## Dependencies